AkshayaRB/dynominion/dynominion_gazebo/README.md

 This package includes two launch files:
     - dyniminion_gazebo.launch.py: Spawns the Dynominion robot in the Gazebo world and establishes communication between Gazebo and ROS 2.
-    - rviz_model_view.launch.py: Visualizes the Dynominion robot in RViz2 using a fixed reference frame.
+    - rviz_model_view.launch.py: Visualizes the Dynominion robot in RViz2 using a fixed reference frame

 ---
 ### Package Structure

 dynominion_gazebo